EricMcWinNer/DVotingFrontend/README.md

 * This is a demo so it doesn't contain "realistic" information, the data on it was only created for testing.
 * A link to an online demo would probably be available sometime in the future upon request, I will update this README when it becomes available.
 * If you want to set it up in your PC and need help you can contact me.
-* With the exception of the open source packages used, the rest of the dashboard and application were built ground-up from scratch.
+* With the exception of the open source packages used, the rest of the dashboard UI and application were built ground-up from scratch.

 You can find a link to the API [here](http://github.com/EricMcWinNEr/DVotingAPI)